 Welcome to the Rinaldo Laboratory

 The Rinaldo laboratory studies cellular immunologic responses to human immunodeficiency virus (HIV), Kaposi’s sarcoma associated herpesvirus (KSHV or human herpesvirus 8 [HHV-8]), cytomegalovirus (CMV) and SARS-CoV-2, with the overall goal of curing and preventing these infections.
-The lab focus on the functions of professional antigen-presenting cells (myeloid dendritic cells, monocytes/macrophages and B lymphocytes) and their interactions with T cells.
+The lab focuses on the functions of professional antigen-presenting cells (myeloid dendritic cells, monocytes/macrophages and B lymphocytes) and their interactions with T cells.
 Newest areas of this research include (a) single cell transcriptomics to assess cell-to-cell transcriptome heterogeneity and cellular differences concealed by standard, bulk RNA sequencing, and (b) CRISPR/Cas9 gene-editing to target HIV-1 genome activity and immunotherapies, including T cell and natural killer cells, professional antigen presenting cells, and immune checkpoints.

 Dr. Rinaldo has had continuous research grant funding from the NIH since 1979.
 He has mentored many graduate students and postdoctoral fellows who have advanced to prestigious positions in academia, industry and government.
 He is currently Principal Investigator of the NIH U01 Pitt Men’s Study, which is a clinical research site in the MACS-WIHS Combined Cohort Study, Principal Investigator of an NIH R01 grant on immune responses to COVID-19 vaccines in people with HIV (PWH), Director of an Immunology Specialty Laboratory for the NIH AIDS Clinical Trials Group, and Director of the Systems Biology & Biostatistics Core F of the Rustbelt Center for AIDS Research.
 These projects provide resources and biologic specimens for a broad variety of important research projects.